 Controllers

 The first prototype robot that was built was simply a collection of disparate parts.
-A device had to control the various parts of the robot.
-The Create does contain a small microprocessor (it must in order to receive and interpret byte code through its serial interface) but the processing power of this controller is very minimal, and it is not possible to place a custom program on the Creates internal controller.
+A device was needed to control the various parts of the robot.
+The Create does contain a small microprocessor (it must in order to receive and interpret byte code through its serial interface) but the processing power of this controller is very minimal, and it is not possible to place a custom program on the Create's internal controller.
 These issues meant that a hardware controller needs to be used to organize the robot's operation and interact with its sensors and actuators

 A major part of this experiment is the analysis of images.
 This requires quite a bit of processing power, far more than any microprocessor contains.
 For this reason the conclusion was reached that an actual computer would be needed.
 The term “net-book” is a name for a specific subset of laptop or notebook computers, which generally have a screen size of ten inches or smaller.
 These computers, although they generally have less powerful processors than their larger counterparts, still are powerful enough to process images.
 The net-book chosen was the ASUS Eee PC 900HA.
 This model was chosen specifically to fit with the first version of the robot.
 The 900HA has a screen measuring 8.9 inches diagonally so it was small enough to fit inside the structure of the chassis.